kevgo/tricorder/README.md

 # Tricorder

-Tricorder solves the problem that I have dozens of codebases privately, and hundreds at work, and for all of them I need to set up a dozen or so third-party DevEx tools.
+Tricorder solves the problem that I deal with dozens of codebases privately, and hundreds at work, and for all of them I need to set up and configure a dozen or more third-party DevEx tools, and keep them up to date.

-Setting up these tools is a lot of ongoing work.
+This is a lot of ongoing work.
+It results in many hours and days of toil.
+I would like to automate this work.

+I always want the same thing:

+- use all the best available tools for the files that exist in my codebase
+- use all of them at the latest available version that is safe
+- use all of them with in the highest setting by default
+- allow me to configure them as needed

+Doing all this requires a lot of time.
 One needs to

-- know they exist
-- spend time reading up on them
+- do market research at least once a year to know all available tools
+- if there is a new tool,
+  try it out to get a feeling for how useful it is compared to the other available tools
-- add them to internal automation
+- add the new tool to all projects
-- set up their config file
+- copy-and-paste its default config file into the codebase so that the tool works properly

 Keeping all these tools up to date, even if that is as easy as running a single command to update everything,